 The Bar Exam is a(n) (un)necessary part of being qualified to be an attorney.
-We feel that what the bar exam tests, isn't representative of the real practice of law, because a lot of what the bar tests is rote learning based on memorizing a lot of stuff we could easily Google.
-We are definitely supporters of diploma privilege.
+We feel that what the bar exam tests isn't representative of the real practice of law because a lot of what the bar tests is rote learning based on memorizing a lot of stuff we could easily Google.
+Additionally, we learn and advocate best while working in a group, and the bar exam creates an artificial experience that somebody is all alone.
+We support diploma privilege, or giving anyone who graduated from an ABA-accredited law school, automatic membership to the Bar, because the conditions of the bar exam are so far removed from real life.

 Nonetheless, we have open-sourced our approach to passing the bar exam, and the following flashcards are how we have practice "rule slapdowns", or writing out rule statements over and over again so that they are ingrained in our muscle memory.